SCLK-0/techconnect/CHAPTER-III-METHODOLOGY.md

 1. Admin reviews uploaded resource
 2. Can approve or reject
 3. If approved, visible to all learners
-4. If rejected, tutor notified
+4. If declined, tutor notified

 **Resource Access (Learner):**
 1. Browse approved resources